marph91/jimmy/docs/formats/standard_notes.md

-This page describes how to import notes from Simplenote to Joplin.
+This page describes how to import notes from Standard Notes to Joplin.

 ## General Information